Is this your next heirloom?

 a valuable object that has belonged to a family for several generations.

-Balancing the guilt of sentimentality and a desire for minimalistic intentionality brings most of us to a compromise.
-Yes, we clear our closets seasonally and try to be cognizant of new additions to the wardrobe.
+Balancing the guilt of sentimentality and a desire for practicality creates conflict for most of us.
+Yes, we clear our closets seasonally and try to be thoughtful with new additions to our wardrobe.
+We believe in the "one new in, one old out" philosophy.
 But jewelry is different.
-It is personal and we attach feelings and memories to each piece, whether we wear old jewelry or not.
-And it doesn’t take up much space.
+It is personal and we attach feelings and memories to each piece, whether we wear the jewelry or not.
+It doesn’t take up much space so we don't clean out our jewelry boxes like we do closets.

 “I have all of this jewelry I never wear but it was my mother’s and I hate to get rid of it.”

-A steady increase and an all-time high of $1,895 per ounce for gold in 2011 dictated a change of style.
+A steady increase and an all-time high of close to $2000 per ounce, the price of gold dictated a change of style.
 Our wallets didn’t keep up and our tastes changed.
 The result, we all have a stash of gold jewelry that we just don’t wear…and won’t ever wear, even if it has cherished memories attached.

-Though the price of gold has throttled back it still means you may have a treasure trove of old jewelry that can be remade into jewelry pieces you will love.
-A new heirloom.
+The price of gold remains high which means you may have a treasure trove of old jewelry that can be remade into jewelry pieces you will love.
+Create a new heirloom.

 Here’s the jewelry design process I follow.